xavieradriaan/WoW-WOLTK-Server-RASPBERRY-DOCKER/LEEME.md

 sudo nano /etc/nanorc

-(Uncomment set lineumbers AKA remove the # from the front of it)
+(Uncomment: set lineumbers AKA remove the # from the front of it)

 sudo nano docker-compose.yml